More About Us...

 My dogs are are considered to be part of our family.
 I, along with two of my sons, have enjoyed competing with them over the years.
 We have been very successful and are proud of their achievements, but most of all,

 we enjoy their companionship - I do not and will not send them out with professional handlers.
 Being with our dogs has always been more important!
 Our Afghan Hounds have been owner handled in conformation to their championships, while our Goldens have been owner handled for their single points and then ring side pick up by a very well known and respected breeder, handler for their majors, meaning I am with them at the shows.
 I am now semi retired from the show ring, due to my back issues, however, I still have, and will continue to have the highest standards when it comes to evaluating my dogs and breeding decisions.
 Between litters, besides spending time with my dogs and family, I continue my education to be able to pass along my knowledge to my puppy families.
-Currently, I am taking courses in essential oils for animals and a certification course in natural animal care.
+Most recently, I have completed a course in essential oils for animals and also a certification course in natural animal care.

 Golden litters arrive once or twice per year.
 My Goldens are never put in "foster" homes to be brought back for breeding and my litters are never raised by anyone else - if I can't do it myself, I will not do it at all!
 For me, this is a hobby, but as one of my puppy owners put it: "this really isn't a hobby for you, it is a lifestyle!"
 100% of the money earned from puppy sales goes toward the care, training and showing of my dogs and the improvement of my breeding program, which in turn helps to improve the breed.